FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Experiment

 \subsection{Ablation Study}

-We now conduct detailed examinations of our FCNet on the SEC and MEF tasks to assess: 1) the effectiveness of gradually decreasing the size of the proposed FC block during the image reconstruction progress; 2) how the decomposition depth in LP affects the performance of our FCNet; 3) the necessity of combining Fusion and Correction blocks to process arbitrary number of input frames; 4) the order of Fusion and Correction blocks; 5) the influence of loss functions to our FCNet.
+We now conduct detailed examinations of our FCNet on the SEC and MEF tasks to assess: 1) the effectiveness of gradually decreasing the size of the proposed FC block during the image reconstruction progress; 2) the necessity of combining Fusion and Correction blocks to process arbitrary number of input frames; 3) the order of Fusion and Correction blocks; 4) the influence of loss functions to our FCNet; 5) the choice of $\lambda$ to trade off the loss function $\mathcal{L}_{pr}$ and $\mathcal{L}_{ps}$.

 \textbf{1) The effectiveness of gradually decreasing the size of FC block during the progress of the image reconstruction.} As most of the illumination and color information of the image sequence is mainly extracted at the bottom LP levels, it is efficient to use larger networks to fuse and correct the bottom levels with lower resolutions and smaller networks to process the top LP levels with higher resolutions~\cite{liang2021high}, as introduced in \S\ref{sec:FC}.
 To validate the effectiveness of this design for our FCNet, we compare three different network design schemes, which are described as follows.